 Within this context, the trick for Datev is to use public cloud technology in its own private data centers, while also getting approval from its members.

 “The data in our data centers is highly secure, and follows German law, so the option of moving to public cloud is simply not there.
-But we were able to start our journey with PoCs using Pivotal Cloud Foundry (PCF) to get cloud into our data centers.”
+But we were able to start our journey with PoCs using VMware Cloud Foundry (PCF) to get cloud into our data centers.”

 Datev started with a team of 20 developers that grew to 150 people, then to the current level of 900 to 950 developers.
 The team works within five foundations – one in QA, one in development, one in production, and two for lab and testing work.